zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

   - PDilation: PDilation is a 1D convolution-like operator.
 - **Endpoints:** Cs(1) and Cs(end) are special because only one pair of elements (A(1), B(1)) and (A(end), B(end)) are involved in their computation.
 # Warning
 `reversedPDilationv2` is only used for testing.
-It runs 2 times faster than `reversedPDilation` but it occasionally misses some output pairs.
+It runs 2 times faster than `reversedPDilation`, but it occasionally misses some output pairs.
 One example is `[7 7 7 6 5 4 3 1 1]`.
 ![{9613FA0E-1D01-4148-810A-204F4095B7DC}](https://github.com/user-attachments/assets/f995d781-3977-41ff-9aca-8d55a1e61fe7)
 # Redefine PDilation
 Assume that A ⊕ B = Cs.
 We can define PDilation as follow: